 EOS RAM doesn’t entirely correlate to the RAM in your computer, smartphone, or laptop.
 If a DApp doesn’t have enough RAM available, operations might not process, and smart contracts may fail.
 RAM has become the most expensive part of the EOS network.
 While not subject to rampant speculation like other cryptocurrencies, EOS RAM does have its own trading charts and is subject to price fluctuations based upon demand.

-You can check the EOS RAM price right here.
+You can check the EOS RAM price right here (broken link removed).

 The EOSIO Technical Whitepaper

 DApp developers should head to the EOSIO Developers Portal.
 The Developers Portal contains more documentation specific to developing your DApp on the EOSIO platform, including libraries, wallets, APIs, and so on.

 Want to develop your DApp using the EOSIO platform?
 The platform itself is open source.
 But to use EOSIO network resources and run and publish your DApp, you need to hold EOS coins.

 EOS price topped out at around $22 per coin during May 2018, higher than during bitcoin’s run to $20,000.
 At the time of writing, the price of one EOS is around $2.33, with a total market capitalization of $2,110,510,314.
 This ranks EOS 4th by market cap.

 You can buy EOS at all major cryptocurrency exchanges, as well as a huge number of smaller exchanges, too.
 Furthermore, you can trade EOS in numerous different pairs, including Ethereum, Tether, US Dollars, Chinese Yuan, and Euros.
 In total, Coinmarketcap lists over 240 trading pairs on over 50 exchanges.

 EOS total supply is 1,006,245,120.
 Block.one distributed EOS during a year-long ICO, with the development team holding onto around 100 million tokens.